-In all my years as a trainer the number 1 mistake I see businesses making with their staff training is not doing enough to make an easy transition from theory to the real world.
-What takes place in the safety, and often false environment, of the training room can be very different from what happens […]
+#1 mistake I see with staff training is not doing enough to make an easy transition from theory to the real world.

 "Stop letting your customers walk away"